Pattern 100 Zlotych 1979 MW "Chamois". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1979 "Chamois" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 2579 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 750.
-Bidding took place December 12, 2020.
+The record price belongs to the lot 2618 sold at the Stary Sklep auction for PLN 1,525.
+Bidding took place October 15, 2022.

 Сondition